AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ##Formatters List

-Along with usage of special tokens which helps to define the source of text you can use another type of tokens which helps to format numeric values in the text.
-Here is the list of these tokens:
+Along with usage of special tokens which helps to define the source of text you can set options which helps to format numeric values in the text.
+Here is the list of these options:

 <table width="700px" class="dtTABLE">
 <tr>